 I’m no stranger to the myriad of benefits that stem from drinking tea regularly.
-A steaming cup jolts me to life in the morning, or soothes me before bed; I use it to quell a harsh and hacking cough or warm me up after a particularly brusque winter day.
+A steaming cup jolts me to live in the morning, or soothes me before bed; I use it to quell a harsh and hacking cough or warm me up after a particularly brusque winter day.
 But it seems there’s a new reason to drink tea—and it could be a game changer.
-A new study coming out of China contends that tea can actually boost creativity, and that a cup could be the long-awaited remedy for the dreaded brain sludge or writer’s block.
+A new study coming out of China contends that tea can actually boost creativity and that a cup could be the long-awaited remedy for the dreaded brain sludge or writer’s block.

 by Clarissa Wei